Resettlement and humanitarian admission - France

 The sessions are accompanied by an information brochure and a short film:

-• The brochure is available in 11 languages: Oromo, Tigrinya, Somali, Arabic, Amharic, Kinyarwanda, Farsi, Sango, Swahili, French, and English.
+• The brochure is available in 11 languages: Oromo, Tigrinya, Somali, Arabic, Amharic, Kinyarwanda, Farsi, Sango, Swahili, French and English.
 It is systematically distributed to all beneficiaries of the programme.

-• The short film is available in 9 languages: Arabic, Sudanese Arabic, Amharic, Tigrinya, Oromo, Somali, Kinyarwanda, French, and English.
-The content of the short film was developed by IOM based on information gathered from trainers in the sending countries, associations and institutions in France, and the beneficiaries themselves.
+• The short film is available in 9 languages: Arabic, Sudanese Arabic, Amharic, Tigrinya, Oromo, Somali, Kinyarwanda, French and English.
+The content of the short film was developed by the IOM based on information gathered from trainers in sending countries, associations and institutions in France, and the beneficiaries themselves.

-IOM is responsible for organising systematic medical exams ‘fit to fly’ before departure to ensure individuals selected for resettlement can travel safely.
-If a treatment is needed, IOM will provide and cover the costs.
+The IOM is responsible for organising fit-to-fly medical exams before departure to ensure individuals selected for resettlement can travel safely.
+If a treatment is needed, the IOM will provide it and cover the costs.
+The IOM is also responsible for booking plane tickets.

 The formalities to issue travel documents (consular laissez-passer and long-stay visas) are done by the French consular section of the country of first asylum.

-Operators responsible for the reception of resettled refugees are contracted by the French authorities.
+Operators responsible for the reception of resettled refugees are contracted by French authorities.
 Their mission includes the search of suitable accommodation and the commitment to assist them on their path towards integration during the first year after arrival in France.

-Resettlement programme is based on annual quotas within the framework of the European Resettlement Programme.
+The resettlement programme is based on annual quotas within the framework of the European Resettlement Programme.
 For the period of 2024-2025, France pledged to resettle 6,000 refugees with the support of AMIF funds.

-Costs and arrangements for the recipients' travel to France, as well as their accommodation are taken care of by the relevant organisation.
-They also support the beneficiaries through the process of applying for international protection in France, access to school, social welfare, health services, and on their path to integration and work.
+Costs and arrangements for the recipients' travel to France, as well as their accommodation, are taken care of by the relevant organisation.
+They also support the beneficiaries through the process of applying for international protection in France, access to school, social welfare, health services, and their path to integration and work.

 More information is available here and here.